 - Ensure you have the correct version of the scale.
-The third edition is spiral bound along the top. - Read through the scale becoming familiar with the terms and definitions that begin on page 11. - Review individual items and indicators paying attention to the Notes for Clarification as the notes provide additional information about requirements. - Consider the "why" behind the various requirements to increase motivation for building upon what's already in place and developing new habits or strategies. - Spend time reflecting on current practices and environments, and how these relate to different items/indicators.
-A few examples are shown on the next page, but there are many other options and areas of the scale to consider.
+The third edition is spiral bound along the top of the book. - Read through the scale becoming familiar with the terms and definitions that begin on page 12. - Review individual items and indicators paying attention to the Notes for Clarification as these notes provide additional information about requirements. - Consider the "why" behind the various requirements to increase motivation for building upon what's already in place and developing new habits or strategies. - Spend time reflecting on current practices and environments, and how these relate to different items/indicators.
+A few examples of questions are shown on the next page, but there are many other options and areas of the scale to consider.

-The Environment Rating Scales are tools that can help establish foundational daily practices in a classroom to support teachers and children.
-Change takes time, but ultimately practices that benefit children also benefit teachers, and are worth the effort.
+The Environment Rating Scales are tools that can help establish foundational practices in a program to support providers and children day to day.
+Change takes time, but ultimately practices that benefit children also benefit the provider and are worth the effort.

-Using the ITERS-3 to Build Upon Current Practices
+Using the FCCERS-3 to Build Upon Current Practices

-Note that the left-hand column of this page describes differences in the ITERS-3 subscales as compared to the ITERS-R subscales.
+Note that the left-hand column of this page describes differences in the FCCERS-3 subscales as compared to the FCCERS-R subscales.
 The right-hand side provides reflection questions to think about your current practices as they relate to the subscales.
 This is a great way to see how your current practices align with newer items and indicators.

-In Space and Furnishings, requirements for soft furnishings and a cozy area appear in the Furnishings and Room arrangement items.
+In Space and Furnishings, requirements for soft furnishings and a cozy area appear in the Furnishings and Arrangement of indoor space items.
 Display for children includes more details about using the display to support learning and positive relationships.

-The Personal Care Routines subscale consists of 4 items, and nap practices are included in the Health item.
+The Personal Care Routines subscale consists of 4 items, and nap practices are included in the health item.
 In addition to sanitation practices, there is more of a focus on positive interactions during routine care such as talking with children about the handwashing process and other health practices.

 In Language and Books, two items focus on how staff and children use books.
-Four other items have details to support and stimulate children's communication skills, language awareness, and vocabulary development.
-The use of nurturing, responsive interactions is emphasized.
+Four other items include details to support and stimulate children's communication skills, language awareness, and vocabulary development.
+Nurturing, responsive interactions are emphasized.

-Many items in the Activities subscale have requirements for interactions with children as they use specific materials.
-In addition, sand and water is now part of the Nature/science item and there is a new Math/number item.
+Many items in the Activities subscale have requirements for interactions with children of all ages as they use specific materials.
+In addition, sand and water is now part of the Nature/science item and the Math/number item has a greater focus on teaching basic concepts.